 Many managers begin their careers as counter-service staff and work their way up to management level by acquiring experience, rather than formal qualifications.
 There are, however, a range of relevant qualifications available at various levels, including degree and postgraduate level, in areas such as:

-- business studies/management
+- business studies or management

 - hospitality and hospitality management